nvanderwalt/battleship-game/README.md

 - Keeping track of scores and allowing multiple games.
 - Resetting the scores as well as requesting a new player name.

+  You can play a live version of the game [here]([http://your-live-game-url.com](https://a-fun-battleship-game-051fd574b5ee.herokuapp.com/)).

 ## How to Play

 1. **Start the Game**: Run the script.
 You will be prompted to enter your name.